dennisz01/ISDM/ISDM Report.md

 There are several stakeholders in this project:

 Customer
- * They use the call center when dialing in.
+ * They use the call center when dialing in (Inbound Callers)

- * We chose customer as a stakeholder as they are users of the system.
-As a result of this, they present an interest in the development of the system.
+ * Customers are contacted by the CMC to be sold travel packages (Outbound Callers)

 Relationship Manager (RM)
  * RMs are matched to customers, through the system, and present travel packages to them.